neuphonic/neutts-air/TRAINING.md

 # Finetuning config

-An example finetuning config lives in `examples/finetuning_config.yaml`.
-In the past we've found a learning rate of `1e-5` to `4e-5` to have worked well for finetuning depending on the size of the dataset.
-You can also modify the batch size and the learning rate warmup which could help with training stability.
+An example finetuning config lives in `examples/finetune_config.yaml`.

+- In the past we've found a learning rate of `1e-5` to `4e-5` to have worked well for finetuning depending on the size of the dataset.
+- We generally find that you do not need many steps for finetuning.
+For example, for a dataset of 10 hours, 1000 to 2000 steps is often sufficient.
+- A warmup ratio as well as different learning rate schedulers can be experimented with to see what works best for your dataset.

 # Training from scratch or using additional labels